The following organizations offer safety and injury prevention programs.

 - Older adult drivers

 - Water-related injuries

 - Youth violence

 Distracted Driving Information

 - Driving Drowsy Guide

-This site has safety tips on various injury prevention topics.
+This site has safety tips on injury prevention.

 MADD provides information on programs to stop drunk driving and help support victims.

-- Power of You(th) Teen Booklet: Choose not to Drink until your 21 and to never ride with a drinking driver.
+- Power of You(th) Teen Booklet: choose not to drink until you're 21 and to never ride with a drinking driver

 National Highway Traffic Safety Administration